 Following his resignation, Sigel moved to Baltimore, Maryland, where he worked in the publishing business.
-In 1867, he relocated to New York, New York, where he served as a newspaper editor and held several appointed offices.
+In 1867, he moved to New York City, where he served as a newspaper editor and held several appointed offices.
 He was an unsuccessful candidate for the office of secretary of state for the State of New York in 1869.
 In 1886, President Grover Cleveland appointed Sigel as United States pension agent for New York, a position he held until 1889.
-Sigel remained in the publishing business for the remainder of his life.
+Sigel remained in the publishing business for the rest of his life.

-Franz Sigel died at his home in the Bronx on August 21, 1902, after an illness of several months.
-Sigel’s remains are buried at Woodlawn Cemetery in New York City.
+Sigel died at his home in the Bronx on August 21, 1902, after an illness of several months.
+His remains are buried at Woodlawn Cemetery in New York City.